ViktorIukhlin/My_Site/README.md

 # My_Site
-This is my first project as well as my portfolio.
+This is my first project and this is my portfolio as well.